hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/RedirectContract-description.md

 There is one redirect contract which is parameterized as a _template_ with the addresses of the HTS, HAS, and HSS system contracts, and with the correct "redirect" method selector.

-When a call is made to a token, an account, or a scheduled transaction, the redirect template is instantiated with the correct system contract address and selector, and then executed.
+When a call is made to a token, an account, or a schedule, the redirect template is instantiated with the correct system contract address and selector, and then executed.
 It wraps the calldata (provided by the calling contract or transaction) and delegate-calls the actual system contract, passing back whatever the return status and value is.